BuckyMaler/kraken-forge-orderbook/apps/demo-app/README.md

 - node 22.x

-- npm 10.x
+- pnpm 10.x

 ### Running the App

-1. Run `npm install` to install all dependencies
+1. Run `pnpm install` to install all dependencies

-2. Run `npm run dev` to start the development server
+2. Run `pnpm run dev` to start the development server

 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result